TadaNoSenshi/code-a-bot/README.md

+# Code-a-Bot
+A Dicord Bot, written in Python, can help you create your first Discord Bot in many different Languages, Librarys!

-# code-a-bot
+# Setup
-A dicord Python Bot which can explain you a lot of different programming languages to code a bot
+etc.